koinos/koinos-docs/docs/nodes/management.md

 container is recreated, the head is stale or does not advance, gossip is disabled, or no connected peer is visible.

+For a [public Seed Node](seed-node.md), also monitor external P2P reachability, DNS stability, inbound peer activity, and continuity of the advertised Peer ID.

 For a quick view from the official checkout:

 ```console